yexuansong/saasi_manuscript/README.md

 The second argument is the maximum running time.
 The third argument is the maximum number of tips in the present day.
 The fourth argument is the name of the output folder.

+The expected output is 1,000 folders, each folder contains all the Ancerstral State Inference methods (ace,simmap,PastML,TreeTime,SAASI) results, running times, and the true simualted phylogeny.
+The expect running time for one simulation (one folder) is expected to be between 1min and 5min.